ethz-asl/rmp_dl/rmpcpp_torch/README.md

 ## Running the 3D Visualization Scripts
+As mentioned above, note that the visualizations that use the randomly generated worlds show something else than visualized in the paper.
+This is because the code generating the random worlds has changed, and thus results in a different world for the same seed compared to an older version of the code.
+I don't see a clean way to fix this, other than including the full old version of the code.
+The scripts that use real worlds or custom worlds show the same thing as in the paper.
+The models used are the same, so you can play around with different randomly generated worlds yourself.

-These are located under [python/rmp_dl/vis3d/vis_scripts](python/rmp_dl/vis3d/vis_scripts).
+The scripts are located under [python/rmp_dl/vis3d/vis_scripts](python/rmp_dl/vis3d/vis_scripts).
 The 'simple' file just generates the 3d live visualization (the other file programmatically creates pngs with e.g. colorbars.).

 I'll explain the 2nd function, called `ffn_stuck_wall`: